New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 THE SHORT VERSION

-If your smart meter isn’t working properly — or you’ve been waiting too long for one — you now have stronger legal rights than ever before.
+If your smart meter is not working properly — or you have been waiting too long for a first-time smart meter installation — you now have stronger legal rights.

 What are Guaranteed Standards of Performance?

-Guaranteed Standards are legal minimum service levels that every energy supplier must meet.
+Guaranteed Standards are legal minimum service levels that energy suppliers must meet.

-The three new rules — in plain English
+The three new smart meter rules — in plain English

 Rule 1 — The 6 Week Installation Rule